firstdraft/appdev-lessons/README.md

  1. Any internal cross-references need to be removed by searching for `][`.
 These can maybe be put back when we figure out anchor links.

+ 1. Remove links to old chapters, possibly replace with internal cross-references or references to other lessons.

  1. Any `**https:` should be replaced with `**https\:` when the intention is just to indicate a path (don't add the backslash on links out)

  1. Begin putting the lesson into sub-lessons by creating new files and appending `-part-01.md` after `-lesson`.
 So: